carlitofluito/letters2013-14/02-reconnect.Rmd

 P.S.
 If you want, you can take the opportunity to correct grammar, spelling and punctuation errors, among others.

+## 2014-02-24 From L. to herself {-#fromL20140224}

+2014-02-24

+01/22/2014

+Dear future ME:

+Who would know about my today self in my past and how funny period I have put her through.
+The past me has not had a good period years ago, but this year, the proposed objectives have been set.
+Maybe I wouldn’t have thought I'd get here, but hey, you did it!

+You study dance, your life is dance.
+Today is not too late to improve and train yourself.
+You can become better than you were yesterday.
+(And so much compared to your younger years.)
+I should scold you for too much letting yourself go in your crazy adolescence, since today I regret such a time.
+However, one writer told me not to be afraid of being the person I have become.
+That one should not be discouraged by the wrong decisions one made.
+I must trust my old self.
+Maybe my thirteen-year-old self could have been mistaken for not studying enough or for being too carried away with that high school boy.
+But it was I who made the decisions and surely spent some time making them.

+Why do you think you now have the right to judge what she (your old self) decided?
+Accept who you are, don't be afraid to be the person you have become with your decisions.
+Bad decisions weather, bad decisions, in time, will be good decisions.
+Accept that and you will be very happy in life and, above all, with yourself.
+About 80%, you are a consequence of your decisions.
+Love yourself for the result of what you are.
+Love yourself because that is what you have become.
+And above all, recognize that sometimes you are wrong.
+And that 20% of mistakes, you have to recognize and accept them.
+It is important that we recognize that we are wrong in order to become aware of where the errors are and not make them anymore.
+Perhaps many are afraid of the punishment that this can entail, but the punishment is the least of it, the only important thing is to give our brains the correct items.

+Maybe without those years, you would not be what you are today.

+However, look at where you have arrived.
+University?
+At what point did it cross your mind the idea of not-trying it?

+Remind you of our family, you should spend more time with them.
+They have given you everything, today give for them.
+Love them more, show them more.
+You are their fruit, do not regret it.
+(Although I must add that it would be good if you boost trust and interact with them, I consider it essential for your good communication.)

+I think that the greatest significance that there has been in my history has been thanks to friendships that I have been collecting over time.
+(Someday I will write to them).
+Most are old ones, from always, many others were passing by and wanted to stay awhile.
+They are surreal stories, but they are the ones that are recorded in mind and skin.
+They are part of your past, present and expected future self.
+They are the base, your bases and your being.
+They complement you.
+Who would you be if not?
+You collect bits and form yourself; but not only with them.
+Today they have marked you and you are what you are for them.

+I think you should also be grateful every day for the tortilla turns that they gave you one summer, maybe you weren't here today if it weren’t for those.

+Keep all your memoirs, memories and moments.
+Today you are, because you were yesterday.

+Value yourself, love yourself.
+They already do, now only you are left.
+I am already working on it.

+Tomorrow, I hope this makes you think, and you like it.
+Until then, I look forward to great achievements.
+I think your time has come to take advantage of the untapped.
+And what the hell, you're in Madrid!
+Thousands of affairs, to a metro subscription.
+You know, your time has come.
+I hope you have gone as far as I want today, and if you have gone further, the better.

+LOVES YOU,

+Your previous self

 ## 2014-02-24 To my mother. {-#tomother20140224}

 2014-02-24